 Complications after surgery

 - Hypocalcaemia - due to 'hungry bone syndrome'.
 Calcium and phosphorus are rapidly deposited in bone.
-There is hypoparathyroidism and transient, but sometimes severe, hypocalcaemia until the normal glands regain sensitivity.
+There is hypoparathyroidism and transient, sometimes severe, hypocalcaemia until the normal glands regain sensitivity.
 If hypoparathyroidism persists, calcium and vitamin D supplements are required.

 - Recurrent laryngeal nerve injury - suspect this if a patient develops new hoarseness postoperatively.
 Immediate laryngoscopy is indicated.